RabidCicada/django-json-kv-widget/README.rst

     - The inline modifications in jsTree should be redone as proper plugins if possible.
     - Move css style for folder and keys out of types plugin usage in json_kv_widget.js
       - Let it be specified strictly in css file.
+    - Fixing the text being typed being white on a white background when editing values
+    - Aligning the keys and values in a better manner.

 A Django widget for rendering a nice Key-Value editing GUI that supports folders and uses json as it's backing data format.